krieg-geist/bus-synth/readme.md

 ## Features

-- Real-time tracking of Wellington buses
+- Real-time tracking of Wellington buses (ferries and trains show up sometimes also? idk man)
 - Interactive map visualization
 - Audio synthesis based on bus positions and movements
 - Display of bus stops